ZDFinfo

 ZDFinfo is a German free-to-air documentary television channel owned by ZDF.
 It was launched on 27 August 1997 as ZDFinfokanal, and it became ZDFinfo on 5 September 2011.
 On 1 May 2012, a high-definition simulcast the channel was launched.

 ZDF offered another documentary channel, ZDFdokukanal, between 2000 and 2009.

+In March 2026, as part of a treaty between ARD and ZDF to consolidate their channel operations in 2027, it was announced that ZDFinfo would become a joint venture between the two broadcasters under the name Info.